DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 <div class="caption">
 The diagram of Shortcut Models<d-cite key="frans2024one"></d-cite>
 </div>
-In essence, Shortcut models<d-cite key="frans2024one"></d-cite> augment the standard flow matching objective with a self-consistency regularization term.
-This additional loss component ensures that the learned vector field satisfies a midpoint consistency property: the result of a single large integration step should match the composition of two smaller steps traversing the same portion of the ODE trajectory.
+In essence, Shortcut Models<d-cite key="frans2024one"></d-cite> augment the standard flow matching objective with a self-consistency regularization term.
+This additional loss component ensures that the learned vector field satisfies a midpoint consistency property: the result of a single large integration step should match the composition of two smaller steps traversing the same portion of the ODE (\ref{eq:1}) trajectory.

 <span style="color: blue; font-weight: bold;">Training</span>: In the training objective, we neglect the input arguments and focus on the core transition between time steps.
 Again, we elaborate it with our flow map notation.